MatzFan/bitshares-ruby/README.md

 ...
 ```

-Data is returned as a Hash
+Data is returned as a hash

 ### Detailed usage